unwisegeek/aresmush/plugins/pf2e/help/en/pf2e_chargen_abilities.md

 `unassigned`: See all the things that still need to be chosen to complete the character.
 `boost/set <type>=<ability>`: Assigns a type of boost to <ability>.
 `boost/unset <type>=<ability>`: Unassigns that ability for that type only.
 Does not affect other boost types you may have assigned.

+When you are done, and satisfied with what you have, type `commit abilities`.
+This locks your ability scores and allows you to choose your skills and languages.
+If you want to change your ability scores after you do this, you will need to start your sheet over using `cg/reset`